Extreme Compressive Sampling for Covariance Estimation: The Covariance Estimator

 \section{The Covariance Estimator}

-In this section, we develop our covariance estimator from compressed observations.
-The estimator is based on an adjustment to the observed covariance, i.e. the covariance of the observations $\Phi_t x_t$.
-This adjustment is motivated by a characterization of the bias of the observed covariance.
+In this section, we develop our compressive covariance estimator.
+The estimator is based on an adjustment to the observed covariance, i.e. the covariance of the $\Phi_t x_t$ vectors.
+The adjustment is motivated by a characterization of the bias of the observed covariance.